dilmaheu/dilmahtea.me/docs/tutorials/how-to-implement-dynamic-functionalities.md

 Title: How to implement dynamic functionalities
 ---

 By dynamic functionalities, we refer to the interactive functionalities of the website that appear and function differently based on various parameters.
-We aren't going to talk about the dynamic things that we handle on the server side.
+We won't talk about the dynamic things we handle on the server side.

-In web, it's obvious that we must use JavaScript to add interactive functionalities to the website.
+On the web, it's obvious that we must use JavaScript to add interactive functionalities to the website.
 But since we are using Astro, we have multiple options to write code for the client side.
 Below is the list of the available options in the order of our priority:

 1. Scripts
 2. Framework components